jennyzbrown/give_local/README.md

 The functionality of the app works however the alpha version does not support the actual exchange of money.
 The accounts for both users and causes are placeholders.

+During this iteration of give local, the causes were seeded and geolocation of users and causes was not implemented.
 Upcoming features include: geolocation of users and causes, and integration of a payment and exchange infrastructure.

 give local's URL: givelocal.herokuapp.com